crwn-nrth-web/my-notes/content/Philosophy/Quine-on-naturalized-epistemology.md

 Instead of the traditional approach, Quine argues for focusing on the psychological transition between sensory information and the theories we produce.

+Naturalized epistemology is also interested in how the sensory experiences give rise to ordinary perceptual beliefs made about ordinary objects in our perceptual environment.
+For Quine, our common-sense beliefs are continuous with our scientific beliefs.

 Our thought is a kind of input/output system where input is the sensory information, and output are the theories of the world.
 Traditional epistemology asked the question "how does the input justify the output? how does our sensory experience justify our theories?"
 According to Quine, there is no good answer for that.
 Naturalized epistemology on the other hand asks the question: "what are the psychological mechanisms that mediate between the sensory input and the theoretical output?"

 #### Epistemology as psychology